eugeniol/lit-nunjucks/README.md

 ## Why
 Templates are backend tecnologies, Usually sever renders a template once with a given values.
 If use a template into a full front end app, everytime our data state change we have to re apply the template.
 This behaviout is costly and there are such a good alternatives there in order to performatly update the DOM with a new state (React, Vue, lit-html).

+- Sometimes you dont want expose all js power to a template developer
+- Templates are simpler to learn than learn advance es6 syntax
+- You might not want to access globals in your templates such as `window`

 * lit-html lets you write HTML templates in JavaScript, then efficiently render and re-render those templates together with data to create and update DOM. https://lit-html.polymer-project.org/